Showing posts with label holidays. Show all posts

 When Tingle, one of Santa's best workshop elves, is accidentally wrapped up with a toy airplane and delivered to a real, live boy on Christmas morning, the situation seems hopeless.

 With Santa too far away to help, Tingle worries that he will be trapped in the humans' house forever.
-But when the courageous little elf comes up with a wonderful, magical plan for escape, readers will find it hard to resist peeking ahead to see what happens.
+But when the courageous little elf comes up with an excellent, magical plan for escape, readers will find it hard to resist peeking ahead to see what happens.
 Tingle's thrilling journey back to the North Pole--as well as his joyous homecoming--have all the trappings of a Christmas classic.

 The captivating illustrations by Michael Garland (author-illustrator of the best-selling picture book The Mouse Before Christmas) burst with color and movement.
 Infused with extravagant detail, warmth, and imagination, An Elf for Christmas will linger in the minds of readers long after all the ribbon and wrapping paper have been put away.

-The next morning we were served fried bacon, scrambled eggs, homemade biscuits, and chocolate gravy.
+The next morning, we were served fried bacon, scrambled eggs, homemade biscuits, and chocolate gravy

 After breakfast, the children enjoyed different forms of entertainment.